KIZI/entityclassifier-gate-light-plugin/README.md

 # Entityclassifier.eu API LIGHT Plugin for GATE #

 This is a GATE plugin for the Entityclassifier.eu NER REST API.
 You can use it perform Named Entity Recognition over English, German and Dutch written texts.
-It can perform:
+It is a **light version** of the GATE plugin.
+If you don't want to depend on the REST API you can use the **stand-alone** version of the API.
+Using the light version you can perform:

 * ***Entity Spotting*** - each detected named entity in the text will be marked with ```NamedEntity``` annotation.